 The Law, the Judgment, and the Jew

-17 Now if you call yourself a Jew, and rest your hopes on the Law, and make your boast in God, 18 and know his will, and approve the things that are excellent (having received instruction from the Law), 19 and if you are confident that you yourself are a guide to the blind, a light to those who live in darkness, 20 an instructor of the foolish, a teacher of babes, having in the Law the very form of knowledge and truth— 21 how is it that you who teach others fail to teach yourself?7 You who preach that a man shouldn’t steal, do you steal?
-22 You who say, “Don’t commit adultery,” do you commit adultery?
+17 Now if you call yourself a Jew, and rest your hopes on the Law, and make your boast in God, 18 and know his will, and approve the things that are excellent (having received instruction from the Law), 19 and if you are confident that you yourself are a guide to the blind, a light to those who live in darkness, 20 an instructor of the foolish, a teacher of children, having in the Law the very form of knowledge and truth— 21 how is it that you who teach others fail to teach yourself?7 You who preach that a man should not steal, do you steal?
+22 You who say, “Do not commit adultery,” do you commit adultery?
 You who detest idols, do you rob temples?
 23 You who make your boast in the Law, do you dishonor God by breaking the Law?
 24 For, “The name of God is blasphemed among the Gentiles because of you,” just as it is written.8

-- Lit. accords with
+- Lit. accords with truth

 - Lit. works, does

-- Lit. the work of the Law is
+- Lit. the work of the Law

-- Lit. and their thoughts between themselves
+- Lit. and the thoughts between one another

 - Or even